Henry Sadler: Marriages and family

+Death

-Henry Sadler died on 17 March 1618, ten days after his eldest son, and was buried in Hungerford church.
+He died on 17 March 1618, ten days after his eldest son, and was buried in Hungerford church.
 A life interest in the lands at Everley and Hungerford was bequeathed to his "well-beloved wife" Ursula, the sole executrix, with a reversion to the eldest surviving son of their marriage.
 His daughter Joan was left a farm and tenement in Middle Everley, three score ewes and their pasture, and £1,000.
 In a codicil, he arranged the disinheritance of his son Francis if he lived abroad or fell "into the Romish or Popish religion".
 He was succeeded by Francis Sadler.